 Given the vast scope of the Knights Templar, I have chosen to focus simply on their origins as a slice into the mystery that surrounds this noble yet strange order.
 This raises far more questions than it answers, so please forgive this narrow scope, and there is much that I don’t know about the Templars, admittedly.
 Also, my piecing together this story probably will have any number of different versions, so obscure and clouded in mystery is this story of their inception.

-To set the context, there was the First Crusade in the later 11th century, where Christians from many regions called for a religious conquest to reclaim the holy lands, especially the most holy city of Jerusalem.
+To set the context, there was the First Crusade in the later 11th century, where Christians from many regions called for a religious conquest to reclaim the holy lands, especially the holiest city of Jerusalem.
 The crusade was led by some of the most powerful nobles of France in what became the brutal and tragic face of Christianity, with many atrocities that were perpetrated in the name of Christ.
 Finally, on July 15, 1099, the Jerusalem of the Fatimid Muslim rule was conquered by the crusader armies.

 Godfrey de Bouillon was a French nobleman whose high esteem led him to be chosen as the First King of Jerusalem, a title he rejected.
 Curiously, he established a Templar-like Abby at Notre Dame de Zion, on Mt.
 Zion just south of the Temple Mount (now called Abbey of the Dormition, the supposed place of Mother Mary’s assumption to heaven).
 There is intrigue around his choice of the dilapidated structure that he found there, and his reconstruction that is considered to be the location of what is called “The Upper Room”, where Jesus held the Last Supper.

 Count Hugh de Champagne, one of the wealthiest men in France, became a key financial backer and sponsor of this emerging order of Knights.
 He was located in the city of Troyes, southeast of Paris, and he called himself the Count of Troyes.
 This city became, essentially, the spiritual heartland of the Knights Templars.